uwctri/Recalculate/README.md

 * Schedule recalculations to occur at a later time
 * Setup scheduled reclaculations to repeat as often as you'd like

+FYIs:

+* Removing a repating scheduled cron will remove all future runs too
+* A repating scheduled cron that fails via error (usually due to running for over 24 hours) will not repeat

 ## Installing

 You can install the module from the REDCap EM repo or drop it directly in your modules folder (i.e. `redcap/modules/recalculate_v1.0.0`).